-If you have been arrested for a probation violation and now the prosecutor is threatening years in jail or prison, contact a criminal defense attorney from GDS Law Group, LLP immediately.
+If you have been arrested for a probation violation and now the prosecutor is threatening years in jail or prison, contact a probation violation lawyer from GDS Law Group, LLP immediately at (765) 313-7092.
 We know that mistakes happen.
 We know how easy it can be to take one misstep and violate your probation.
 We are here to protect your rights, and most importantly, fight for your freedom.

 Let a Drug Defense Attorney Help You